DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 In Rainmeter, select Manage Skins and in the Aussie Broadband folder select abb.ini and load it.
 Note you can change transparency in that panel.

+On the main skin, clicking the ABB icon will load the customer portal at Aussie.

 On first load it will prompt for ABB username and password

 In this version, I added a calculation to take into account how much of the current day has been used for days remaining and also days used and am using that to give a more accurate estimate of daily use.